Find out what to do after you've paid your mortgage in full, and where to invest your money next.

 - Through regular dividend payments, which are payments companies make to shareholders to allow them to share in the company profits

 Shares can also be referred to as stocks, equities or securities.
 You can invest in shares traded on the Australian Stock Exchange (ASX) or international shares traded on stock exchanges around the world.
+There are a variety of ways to invest in shares.
+You can buy and sell through share trading platforms such as IG Share Trading, HalifaxOnline or FP Markets.
+Alternatively, you could use the services of a financial planner or stock broker.

 Benefits and risks of investing in shares